metwork-framework/mfadmin/doc/mfadmin_monitoring_plugins.md

 ### Enable monitoring based on standard logs and mflog logs

 .. index:: send_mflog_logs parameter, json_file, json_minimal_level, standard logs, mflog logs
-Now, if you want to monitor your plugins through standard library’s [logging](https://docs.python.org/3/library/logging.html) logs and/or [mflog](https://github.com/metwork-framework/mflog) logs, in addition you have to set in the `[log]` section of the `config/config.ini`, the following parameters:
+Now, if you want to monitor your plugins through [mflog](https://github.com/metwork-framework/mflog) logs, in addition you have to set in the `[log]` section of the `config/config.ini`, the following parameters:
 - the `send_mflog_logs` parameter to `1`
 - the `json_file` parameter to `AUTO`
 - the `json_minimal_level` parameter to the desired level